1988 Hamilton, Ontario, municipal election: Ward One (West Hamilton-McMaster)

 The 1988 Election in Ward One saw tensions between homeowners and student residents come to the forefront of the campaign.
 In the summer of 1988, Hamilton, Ontario City Council passed a bylaw aimed at reducing the prominence of student houses in the area by limiting the number of unrelated tenants in a single family home to five.
 This decision angered the McMaster Students Union and prompted a concentrated effort on behalf of the undergraduate representative body to find a pro-student candidate to challenge incumbent aldermen Terry Cooke and Mary Kiss.
 Ultimately, the attempt was unsuccessful.
 MSU president Cyrus Barucha noted that "Our real hope was to find someone respected by both the community and the students...we had several people in mind, but none of them were willing to come forward."

 While student housing in the area was a main issue, the incumbent candidates stood firmly on a platform of their track records.
 Cooke, a one-term alderman and, at the time, the youngest member of council, pushed for more affordable housing and improvements to the area's roads while fighting for fiscal responsibility.
 The Spectator noted that Cooke had attempted to secure over $250,000 in budget cuts in 1988.
 Cooke's campaign slogan in 1988 was Practical Progressive Representation.

 Kiss maintained her track record of a champion for the people, while highlighting the importance of preserving both the unique neighbourhoods and environmental characteristics of Ward One.
 A two-term alderman at the time, Kiss faced considerable criticism from members of the community over her opposition to the construction of two three-storey apartment buildings on Broadway Avenue near McMaster University.
 A small group of residents disapproved of the proposal to change the site's zoning from light industrial to residential and stormed a meeting of city council where the issue was to be discussed.
 Kiss championed their cause, but was ultimately unsuccessful thanks to a ruling against their stand by the Ontario Municipal Board.

 Challenger Neil Hughes was a local businessman and political activist, having worked on the campaigns of Lincoln Alexander and Victor Copps.
-Hughes was upset about a perceived attitude of favourability toward special interest groups by members of council and the handing of the student housing bylaw that he called "unenforceable".
+Hughes was upset about a perceived attitude of favourability toward special interest groups by members of council and the handling of the student housing bylaw that he called "unenforceable".
 Hughes mentioned during the campaign that if he was unable to unseat either Kiss or Cooke, he would seek election once more in 1991, which he ultimately did not do.

 On election night, Cooke and Kiss were returned to council by a comfortable margin over Hughes.
 Cooke joked with Spectator reporter Mike Hanley that, if early results showed he was losing, people should look for him at the high-level bridge.
 Kiss commented that, despite placing second to Cooke for a second time, she was merely humbled to be elected to a third term.